python/cpython/Doc/library/subprocess.rst

 implicitly call a system shell.
 This means that all characters, including shell metacharacters, can safely be passed to child processes.
-If the shell is invoked explicitly, via ``shell=True``, it is the application's responsibility to ensure that all whitespace and metacharacters are quoted appropriately to avoid
+If the shell is invoked explicitly, via ``shell=True``, it is the application's responsibility to ensure that all :term:`whitespace` and metacharacters are quoted appropriately to avoid
 `shell injection <https://en.wikipedia.org/wiki/Shell_injection#Shell_injection>`_
 vulnerabilities.